nareshmiriyala/ksqldb-streaming-etl/README.md

 # ksqldb-streaming-etl

+The directory structure contains the following:

+- **confluent-hub-components**: This directory stores downloaded connectors from Confluent Hub, including Debezium Postgres and S3 Sink.

+- **postgres**: This directory contains the configuration for Postgres.

+- **ksql**: This directory contains migration files for creating connectors and streams.

+For S3 Sink connector to write into AWS S3, follow these steps:

-Add your aws aws_access_key_id and aws_secret_access_key into docker-compose.yml file and create S3 bucket workspace-summary-s3-bucket.
+- Add your aws_access_key_id and aws_secret_access_key to the docker-compose.yml file.

+- Create an S3 bucket named workspace-summary-s3-bucket. file and create S3 bucket workspace-summary-s3-bucket.
-Postgres Debezium(debezium-debezium-connector-postgresql) and Confluent-S3-sink connector are downloaded into confluent-hub-components folder.

 #### Start the stack